-Feedback: This site aims to break through the crap - to share some insight that is relevant to independent travellers today.
-Information straight from the road, as it were, in a down-to-earth context.
-So please click on the links above and tell us if this site has helped you, what you found useful, or not.
+Feedback: Please click on the links above and tell us if this site has helped you, what you found useful, or not.
 Remember, if you found information missing, want to add any (please...) or have any other questions, please get in touch.
 All reader comments and questions welcomed.
 I would like very much to further the guest book.

 About this site - authors notes: